SlickYeet/create-lx2-app/CONTRIBUTING.md

 ## Credits

-This documented was inspired by the contributing guidelines for [cloudflare/wrangler2](https://github.com/cloudflare/wrangler2/blob/main/CONTRIBUTING.md).
+These guidelines were inspired by the contributing guidelines for [cloudflare/wrangler2](https://github.com/cloudflare/wrangler2/blob/main/CONTRIBUTING.md).